dfinity/motoko/design/scoped-await.md

 oneway) uses the current scope `T` as the instantiation of the scope parameter and is rejected when no such parameter exists (`scope(cap) = None`).

-One cannot specify the instantiation of the initial scope parameter, it is determined by the context if at all.

 ```